iProov: Edge of Facial Recognition and Biometrics #9

 Funding history of London Startup iProov

-They have been really fortunate through their funding journey. iProov received a lot of funding from the UK’s Innovation agency InnovateUK.
-As Andrew says in the interview that they managed to grant 18 rounds of funding!
-This was fantastic because it meant that it is time to keep it quiet and do the hard, deep tech development that was necessary to make iProov actually work reliably.
-They planned to complete the launching process without the pressure of having to rush and ending up with a half-baked MVP.
+They have been really fortunate through their funding journey. iProov received a lot of funding from the UK’s Innovation agency InnovateUK; as Andrew says in the interview, they managed to grant 18 rounds of funding!
+This was fantastic because it meant that it is time to keep it quiet and do the hard, deep tech development necessary to do iProov work reliably.
+So they planned to complete the launching process without the pressure of rushing and ending up with a half-baked MVP.

-They were tremendously supported by InnovateUK who specifically wanted them work on the technology development.
-Starting in 2015, they were also supported by investments under the EIS- Enterprise Investment Scheme by a number of private investors notable the partners of a London equity firm called JRJ Group.
+They were tremendously supported by InnovateUK, who specifically wanted them to work on technology development.
+In 2015, they were also supported by investments under the EIS- Enterprise Investment Scheme by several private investors, notable the partners of a London equity firm called JRJ Group.

 People side of growth

-When we asked iProov what lay behind their very strong team; Andrew jokingly ties all to luck!
-He worked with a number of outstandingly talented people in his previous company.
-And luckily they’ve become available when iProov started operating in 2013.
+When we asked iProov what lay behind their solid team, Andrew jokingly ties all to luck!
+He worked with many outstandingly talented people in his previous company.
+And luckily, they’ve become available when iProov started operating in 2013.

 Andrew is also the Chairman of the External Advisory Counselor on Computer Science at University College London for 15 years.
-He had a great chance to built good relationships and great communications.
+So he had a great chance to build good relationships and great communications.

-They were lucky enough to find people who are extremely brilliant, motivated, dedicated and excited by having to deal with hard problems in a lean environment as a team.
+They were lucky enough to find extremely brilliant, motivated, dedicated, and excited people by having to deal with hard problems in a lean environment as a team.